Hifiamps/docs/protodac_tda1387_x8.md

 ![](images/protodac_thd_distortion_600_v3.jpg)

 Excessive distortion is created when the DAC is clipping.
 Fortunately, the TDA1387 has a high voltage compliance of 3.5V at 5V Vcc.
-Clipping occurs if the AC signal exceeds +3.5V or 0V.
+Clipping occurs if the AC signal on the output pins exceed +3.5V or 0V.
 The final calculation depends on the I/V resistance and the module with its particular characteristics (DC current at idle, and the peak to peak current at full signal).
 The I/V resistor should be no larger than 430R for Vcc of 5 VDC.

 Since there are variations in the modules, it would be prudent to measure the distortion with various resistances in the target range with your module, before buying expensive I/V resistors.
 This would be especially the case if you are trying to push the 430R limit or the Vcc maximum of the TDA1387.
 You can measure distortion with a computer, USB audio interface and REW.
 The most reliable method would be to use cheap metal films in 430R value, and check distortion with the variations in resistance values, based on accurate resistance measurements with a DMM.
 Another factor will be supply voltage, which can change full scale output current.
 So use the same supply voltage with the expensive I/V resistors.